2016 J. Lohr Estates Los Osos Merlot

-Our 2015 J. Lohr Estates Los Osos Merlot shows an intense and properly matured red hue in the glass.
-Varietal aromas of black cherry and anise are integrated with a barrel signature of hazelnut, dark chocolate, and baking spice.
+The 2016 J. Lohr Estates Los Osos Merlot has a medium-dark color intensity with a mature red hue in the glass.
+Varietal aromas of black cherry and lilac are integrated with a barrel signature of toasted hazelnut, dark chocolate, and baking spice.
 We use whole berry fermentation and a generous amount of Malbec in this blend to accentuate bright fruit tones and provide a rich, lengthy finish.

 Paso Robles AVA, San Luis Obispo County, California

 Showing the most fruit upon release, with thepotential to improve over the next five years.5 Years

 Delicious with summer grilled sausages or herb-roasted chicken.

 While rainfall was short of average in 2016, the timing was ideal for vine health and wine quality.
 Every phenological marker, including budbreak, bloom and veraison, occurred 1 to 2 weeks earlier than normal.
 Buds began to push on the Merlot vines on the 22nd of March at our Creston Road vineyard following heavy rains earlier in the month.
 Vine canopy growth propelled through the spring, bouyed by light rains in April and a pleasant bloom period in early May.
 Tannin structure was amplified by a warm veraison period beginning the third week of July.
 Good ripening weather brought the peak Merlot harvest in early this vintage, between September 27th and October 3rd, with brix levels near 25°.